 As a therapeutic modality, ultrasound is a type of heat therapy for soft tissue injuries to minimize swelling and pain, minimize muscle spasms, and expand the range of motion.
 Creating high frequency sound waves, ultrasound reaches deep into a damaged area, creating heat that pulls blood into the area in order to improve the repairing process.

 Ultrasound is applied softly with a handheld soundhead, that uses strokes or circles over the pain stricken area.
-An ultrasound gel might be administered during the ultrasound therapy session.
+An ultrasound gel might be applied during the ultrasound therapy session.
 The role of an ultrasound is to speed up your healing process and relieve your pain.

 "This information and website content is not intended to diagnose, guarantee results, or recommend specific treatment or activity.
 It is designed to educate and inform only.
 Please consult your physician for a thorough examination leading to a diagnosis and well-planned treatment strategy.
 See more details on the DISCLAIMER